clzani/DEREP-NP/README.md

-If you use this database, please cite:
+If you use any of these files, please cite:

 Zani CL & Carroll AR.
 Database for Rapid Dereplication of Known Natural Products Using Data from MS and Fast NMR Experiments.